chatwoot/docs/docs/user-guide.md

 title: "Introduction"
 ---
 This User Guide contains all essential information for the user to make full use of the Chatwoot Customer Communication Platform.

-This document includes description of the features and capabilities,alternate modes of operation, and step-by-step procedures for platform access and use.
+This User Guide includes description of the features and capabilities,alternate modes of operation, and step-by-step procedures for Chatwoot platform access and use.

 <!-- ![logo](../static/img/logo.png) -->